Building a Global Platform for Pizza Hut: Lessons in Scale

 The Challenge

-In 2018, I joined Pizza Hut Digital Ventures as a Mobile Team Leader.
-The mission: build a unified iOS platform that could be deployed across multiple countries with different menus, payment systems, languages, and regulations.
+In 2018 I joined Pizza Hut Digital Ventures as a Senior iOS Developer to build one iOS platform that could ship across countries with different menus, payment systems, languages, and regulations.

 The Architecture